 Breakouts can be so baffling.
 One minute your skin is perfect and the next it’s freaking out.
 Especially if you have sensitive skin.
 We’re all too familiar with this dilemma.
-We’ve all heard the common (sometimes mythical) culprits of acne: greasy food, birth control pills, sweating, not washing our faces, chocolate etc. But what if you’re taking really good care of your skin yet still breaking out?
+We’ve all heard the common (sometimes mythical) culprits of acne: greasy food, sweating, not washing our faces, chocolate etc. But what if you’re taking really good care of your skin yet still breaking out?
 Sometimes it takes investigative work to really figure out what’s causing acne.
-Here are some sneaky culprits that my be causing your breakouts.
+Here are some culprits that my be causing your breakouts.
 Try eliminating one at a time to find the potential cause.

 Moisturizers and Foundations with Sunblock